MrDeadCe11/MrDeadCe11/README.md

 The best Solidity dev in my area.
 If you have a problem, I can solve it.
 My interests lie in Defi, online identity, governance and satire.

-languages: Solidity, Javascript, typescript, node.js, vue.js
+languages: Solidity, Javascript, typescript, vue 3, html, css

 twitter: https://twitter.com/MDeadcells